katfeeshh/katfeeshh/README.md

 *"Allow me to tell you a story.
 Close your eyes."*

 ## other stuff! ❀
-all my interests and hobbies are found on my strawpage! pls int with me, i would love to meet new people and make new friends!!
+all my interests and hobbies are found on my card! pls int with me, i would love to meet new people and make new friends!!
 (omg and if u run track pls bmf rnrnrnrn >:3) my discord is _katfeesh, feel free to add me id love to talk!!